NannyML/nannyml/docs/tutorials/compare_estimated_and_realized_performance.rst

     :path: ./example_notebooks/Tutorial - Compare Estimated and Realized Performance.ipynb
     :cell: 2

-For this example, the analysis targets and the analysis frame are joined by their index.
+For this example, the monitored targets and the monitored frame are joined by their index.

 .. nbimport::
     :path: ./example_notebooks/Tutorial - Compare Estimated and Realized Performance.ipynb